A Closer Look at Comorbidities

 Comorbid conditions in workers’ comp and auto no-fault can increase medical complications, duration of treatment and costs.

-In this five-part series learn the full impact of comorbidities on claimant health and financial outcomes and strategies to mitigate the negative consequences.
+In this five-part series learn the full impact of comorbidities on an injured person's health and financial outcomes and strategies to mitigate the negative consequences.

 Comorbid conditions in workers’ compensation and auto no-fault can create a trifecta of negative outcomes and aggravate an already difficult situation for an injured individual.
 In Part one of our series on comorbidities, we will define what they are and describe the three ways comorbidities can make a bad situation worse.